Vigeant/teslaBMSBL/README.md

 ## state machine:
 [State machine](https://online.visual-paradigm.com/w/pmcoivfe/diagrams.jsp#diagram:proj=0&id=3)
 ## todo
-- [x] Change state machine to match actual charger controller behavior.
+- [X] Change state machine to match actual charger controller behavior.
-- [ ] sleep modes for the teensy
+- [X] sleep modes for the teensy
-	- [ ] full speed run in charging and run modes, 5s sleep otherwise.
+	- [X] full speed when a console is connected and in all but STANDBY mode, 5s sleep in STANDBY when no console is connected.

-	- [ ] allow an option in the console to disable sleep for 1h to allow debugging.
+## particularities
+Due to the 5s deepsleep mode in standby, it is hard to connect the serial console.
+To make it easier, place the bms in run mode and connect.
+Due to the deepsleep mode, it is impossible to simply reprogram the teensy following the first sleep.
+It is therefore necessary to push the program button or short the P ang G pins on the board.
+The teensyview cannot be shut down as it is connected straight to the VDD pins.